joaoeduardogomes/react-blog-savepoint/savepoint/public/posts/the-last-of-us.md

 ---
 title: "The Last of Us: A Journey of Survival and Emotion"
 date: "2025-02-10"
+tags: ["action", "adventure", "the last of us", "playstation"]
 ---

 # The Last of Us: A Journey of Survival and Emotion